hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 set up codes of conduct

-1. Clicked the `REPOSITORY SETS` navivation link
+1. Clicked the `REPOSITORY SETS` navigation link
 1. On the Repository Sets page, clicked the `Create New Repository Set` button.
 1. On the New Repository Set page
     * Entered the name "Open source sample set" for the new set